loonpwn/api.harlanzw.com/README.md

-Harlan's Blog
+harlanzw.com
 ===================

-This is the repo for the Harlan's Blog project.
+This is the repo for the HarlanZW blog website.

 Setup
 -------------